Connect with others who understand.

 2. Engage in Shared Decision-Making With Your Doctor

 Why is this approach so important?
-Shared decision-making can lead to better outcomes for anyone undergoing medical treatment.
+There’s good evidence that shared decision-making can lead to better outcomes for anyone undergoing medical treatment.
 People are more comfortable with the care they get when they fully understand the options and feel their concerns and preferences have been taken into account.
 They feel like they have greater control in a challenging situation and report more satisfaction with the treatment plans they choose.
 This communication builds trust between doctors and those undergoing treatment.

 3. Reduce Stress Through Planning and Organizing